N0SO/moqputils/README.md

              Example of W0MA PHONE QSO with N0H:
                  QSO: 3900 PH 2019-04-07 1451 W0MA 59 MO N0H 59 IRN

-          C. QSO DATE/TIME Stamps - The utility will flag QSOs that are not withing the contest period.
+          C. QSO DATE/TIMES - The utility will flag QSOs that are not withing the contest period.
 If there are lots of them, you should question if the station time was off.
-If it's off more than 30 minutes, many QSOs may be considered invalid by the qskchecker.
+If it's off more than 30 minutes, many QSOs may be considered invalid by the qsochecker.

           D. QSO FREQUENCY in KHz - Many stations will entry the frequency in MHz (3.5, 4, 7, 14, 21, etc.) - CABRILLO format expects frequency in KHz (3500, 4000, 7000, etc.).